dotm/dotm.github.io/_posts/2010-10-10-current-priorities.markdown

 From 2018 onward, the priorities are:
 -  Survive and keep the soul intact
 -  Train hard to be able to contribute to significant artworks when the time comes
--  Find and befriend those of the same soul
+-  Find and befriend those who are not threatened by my full existence
 -  Move toward the frontier and wait for further instructions

 From 2015 onward, the priorities are: